telerik/fiddler-docs/Getting Started/Tasks/ConfigureForiOS.md

 3. Restart Fiddler.

-4. Configure the device where Fiddler is installed to [trust Fiddler’s root certificate][4]
+4. Configure the device where Fiddler is installed to [trust Fiddlerï¿½s root certificate][4]

-5. On the iOS device, navigate to http://ipv4.fiddler:8888/ in a browser.
+5. On the iOS device, go to http://ipv4.fiddler:8888/ in a browser.

 6. From the bottom of the **Fiddler Echo Service** webpage, download the **FiddlerRoot certificate.**